Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Asymptotics in the bulk, limit shape, and frozen boundary

 In the rest of this subsection we prove Proposition \ref{prop:asymptotics_of_the_kernel}.

 By scaling the variables of integration as $\tilde z=z/N$, $\tilde w=w/N$ in formula (\ref{K_intro}) for $K(x_1,n_1;x_2,n_2)$ (and renaming back), we can write

 where

-Here and below $\mathrm{const}_N$ denotes a constant which does not depend on $w,x,n$, but may depend on $N$.
-Clearly, such a constant in $P$ does not affect the integrand in (\ref{K_scale_of_variables}).

 Let us explain why we can choose the contour $\Ga(\chi-)$ for $z$ in (\ref{K_scale_of_variables}).
 After the scaling, the new $z$ contour will contain inside it the points $\frac{x_2}N, \frac{x_2+1}N, \ldots \frac{B_k-1/2}{N}$, and the points $\frac{x_2-1}{N},\frac{x_2-2}{N},\ldots$ will be outside.
 It is possible to drag the left end of the contour slightly to the left because the factor $(Nz-x_2+1)_{N-n_2-1}$ inside $\frac{1}{P(z;x_2,n_2)}$ in (\ref{K_scale_of_variables}) compensates the corresponding poles.
 We can also drag the right end of the contour slightly to the right.
-Thus, we arrive at the macroscopic contour $\Ga(\chi-)$ for $z$ (it does not depend on $N$).
-The $z$ and $w$ contours in (\ref{K_scale_of_variables}) are given on Fig.~\ref{fig:saddle_points_bulk}, left.
+Thus, we arrive at the ``macroscopic'' contour $\Ga(\chi-)$ for $z$ (in the sense that it does not depend on $N$).
+Clearly, one can chose the $w$ contour $\ga(\infty)$ to also be independent of $N$.
+The new $z$ and $w$ contours in (\ref{K_scale_of_variables}) are given on Fig.~\ref{fig:saddle_points_bulk}, left.